-Raising feminist boys in today’s culture is no simple feat, but it’s our responsibility, as parents of future men, to do the work.
+Raising feminist boys in today’s culture is no simple feat, but it’s our responsibility as parents of future men to do the work.
 So, we do this again and again and again, day after tireless day for one very simple reason:

 My boys, we need you in this fight.

 You’re going to grow up to be courageous, compassionate men who stand for things bigger than yourselves.
 You’re going to be a voice for the voiceless and an ally to those who need support.
-You’re going to be a force for justice and progress.
+And you’re going to be a force for justice and progress.
 You won’t back down, and you will lift others up.